-Additionally, in this case, $M$ approaches 0, and the third term $\nabla_{Z_{\theta,n}} {\rm \log} M$ in Eq.\eqref{eq10} introduces a large negative gradient, disrupting the optimisation process of the model.
-Conversely, when $\lambda_n$ and $c_v$ are consistent, i.e., $p\left(\lambda_n \mid c_v, Z_{\theta, n}\right) \approx p\left(\lambda_n \mid Z_{\theta, n}\right)$, the gradient directions of the first two terms in Eq.\eqref{eq10} align, leading to a more stable optimization process.
-Furthermore, as $M$ approaches 1, the gradient term $\nabla_{Z_{\theta,n}} {\rm \log} M$ approaches 0, ensuring it does not interfere with the optimisation process.
-Therefore, establishing semantic consistency between $c_v$ and $\lambda_n$ is essential for effectively mitigating the multi-face Janus problem.
-Section~\ref{sec-View Disentanglement Module.} eliminates prior view preferences by disentangling view features and injects precise view control when optimising the rendering results for specific views, thereby enhancing the semantic consistency between $c_v$ and $\lambda_n$.
+These erroneous activations are incorrectly absorbed into $\textit{neg}_{\parallel}$ as subject semantics and thus preserved, which allows the multi-face Janus artefacts to persist.
+The distortions observed in the conditional results closely follow the spatial distribution of these abnormal facial activations.
+Additionally, in this case, the compatibility term $M$ approaches 0, and the third term $\nabla_{Z_{\theta,n}} {\rm \log} M$ in Eq.~\eqref{eq10} introduces a large negative gradient, further disrupting the optimisation process of the model.

+Therefore, establishing semantic consistency between $c_v$ and $\lambda_n$ from the source of prompt encoding is essential for effectively mitigating the multi-face Janus problem.
+Motivated by this, Section~\ref{sec-View Disentanglement Module.} proposes a View Disentanglement Module (VDM) to eliminate prior view preferences by disentangling view features and inject precise view control before the denoising process, thereby fundamentally enhancing the semantic consistency between $c_v$ and $\lambda_n$.